 Gender and Race Discrimination Class Action - On March 9, 2022, Edward Jones and JFC were named as defendants in a lawsuit (Dixon, et al. v.
 Edward D. Jones & Co., L.P., et al.) filed in the U.S. District Court for the Eastern District of Missouri.
 The lawsuit was brought by a current financial advisor as a putative collective action alleging gender discrimination under the Fair Labor Standards Act, and by a former financial advisor as a putative class action alleging race discrimination under 42 U.S.C. § 1981.
 On April 25, 2022, the plaintiffs filed an amended complaint reasserting the original claims with modified allegations and adding claims under Title VII of the Civil Rights Act of 1964 alleging race/national origin, gender, and sexual orientation discrimination on behalf of putative classes of financial advisors.
 The defendants filed a motion to dismiss on May 23, 2022, and on September 15, 2022, the court stayed further proceedings in the case pending a decision on the motion to dismiss.
+On March 31, 2023, the district court denied the motion to dismiss and lifted the stay of proceedings.
+Edward Jones and JFC filed an answer to the amended complaint on April 17, 2023.
 Edward Jones and JFC deny the allegations and intend to vigorously defend this lawsuit.